Gravel Driveway Calculator

 Calculate How Many Tons of Gravel are Needed

 Gravel is sometimes sold by the ton instead of the cubic yard.
-If you know how many cubic yards of gravel are needed then find the number of tons needed by multiplying the cubic yards by 1.35.
-Our gravel calculator simplifies the process of estimating material in tons.
+If you know how many cubic yards of gravel are needed, then find the number of tons needed by multiplying the cubic yards by 1.35.

-For example, see how to calculate that 50 cubic yards of gravel weighs 67.5 tons with this formula.
+For example, let’s calculate how much 50 cubic yards of gravel weighs using this formula.

 Note that different materials have different weights.
-Crushed gravel weights about 1.35 tons per cubic yard, but other materials may vary in weight.
+Crushed gravel weighs about 1.35 tons per cubic yard, but other materials may vary in weight.

 Gravel driveways can range in price depending on their size and the type of gravel used, learn more about what impacts the cost.

-See our concrete driveway calculator if you want to compare to using concrete for your project, or check out our stone calculator.
+See our concrete driveway calculator if you want to compare to using concrete for your project.